 How Mohammed Siddiqui Develops Valuable Applications Six Times Faster with Mendix

-In today’s installment of our rapid developer profile series, we are featuring Mohammed Siddiqui, Principle Business Engineer/Scrum Master and Certified Mendix Expert Developer at AuraQ.
+In today’s maker profile, we are featuring Mohammed Siddiqui, Principle Business Engineer/Scrum Master and Certified Mendix Expert Developer at AuraQ.
 Hear more about the applications he has built for companies like LV= Insurance and SUEZ.

 1. What is your education/professional background?
 Did you have any prior development experience?